imikushin/rancheros-cluster-vagrant/README.md

-# RancherOS Vagrant
+# RancherOS Cluster on Vagrant

-Quickly checkout a multi-VM cluster based on RancherOS using Vagrant/Virtualbox.
+Quickly deploy a multi-VM RancherOS cluster on Vagrant/VirtualBox.

 ## Getting started